 Under the Waterfall valuation method, we estimate the enterprise value of a portfolio company using a combination of market and income approaches or other appropriate valuation methods, such as considering recent transactions in the equity securities of the portfolio company or third-party valuations of the portfolio company, and then perform a Waterfall calculation by using the enterprise value over the portfolio company's securities in order of their preference relative to one another.
 The enterprise value is the fair value at which an enterprise could be sold in a transaction between two willing parties, rather than through a forced or liquidation sale.
 Typically, private companies are bought and sold based on multiples of earnings before interest, taxes, depreciation and amortization ("EBITDA"), cash flows, net income, revenues, or in limited cases, book value.
 There is no single methodology for estimating enterprise value.
-For any one portfolio company, we analyze various factors including the portfolio company's historical and projected financial results.
-The operating results of a portfolio company may include unaudited, projected, budgeted or pro forma financial information and may require adjustments for non-recurring items or to normalize the operating results that may require significant judgment regarding future financial results.
-In explaning the appropriate enterprise value, we allocate the enterprise value to investments in order of the legal priority of the various components of the portfolio company's capital structure.
-In applying the Waterfall valuation method, we assume the loans are paid off at the principal amount in a change in control transaction and are not assumed by the buyer, which we believe is consistent with our past transaction history and standard industry practices.
+For any one portfolio company, enterprise value is generally described as a range of values from which a single estimate of enterprise value is derived.
+In estimating the enterprise value of a portfolio company, we analyze various factors including the portfolio company's historical and projected financial results.
+The operating results of a portfolio company may include unaudited, projected, budgeted or pro forma financial information and may require adjustments for non-recurring items or to normalize the operating results that may require significant judgment in its determination.
+In addition, projecting future financial results requires significant judgment regarding future growth assumptions.
+In evaluating the operating results, we also analyze the impact of exposure to litigation, loss of customers or other contingencies.
+After determining the appropriate enterprise value, we allocate the enterprise value to investments in order of the legal priority of the various components of the portfolio company's capital structure.
+In applying the Waterfall valuation method, we assume the loan